redeclipse/redeclipse.github.io/docs/gameplay/Parkour-Guide.md

 ### The impulse system

 Parkour is limited to 6 successive moves in a row by default.
-Touching the ground will reset the impulse move count.
-You can strategically use this to hop / slide / vault / wall run around a map and gain momentum to speed past your opponents.
+Touching the ground will start charging the impulse move count.
+You can strategically use this to hop / slide / vault / wall run / dash around a map and gain momentum to speed past your opponents.

 You can show your current move count on the HUD by checking
 -   ***Settings > User Interface > Show Moves Remaining***